Create An Online Gantt Chart in Minutes

 Within the parent row, we can also see a weighted average of the 'Percent Complete' column, that will change as progress is updated, the earliest start date and the latest end date for the group of tasks rolled up into the parent row.

-For example, currently our Gantt Chart displays information from the 'Task name' column, but I could change it to display information from the 'Assigned To' column.
+For example, currently our Gantt displays information from the 'Task name' column, but I could change it to display information from the 'Assigned To' column.

 Or, if my company didn't work on Fridays, I could press the 'Edit' button and uncheck 'Friday'.